iotile/candidate_coding_challenges/radiation/README.md

 We can't watch everything you do, so we are trusting you to follow these coding guidelines so that everyone gets a fair assessment:
 - All code submitted must be your own.
 You are expected to work on this without the assistance of other people.
 - You can reference Python syntax materials (i.e. https://docs.python.org/3/library/), and Arch reference documentation, but don't look up solutions to algorithmic challenges you face.
-- You shouldn't need any third party libraries that aren't included in the `requirements.txt`.
+- You won't need any third party libraries that aren't included in the `requirements.txt`.

 Remember, this is your opportunity to demonstrate how you approach and implement solutions to features that you might encounter during your work at Arch.
 Use that in judging the appropriate methods of implementation.
 You are welcome (and encouraged) to verbosely comment your work so we can understand what you did better.